adit019/container-vuln-scanner/README.md

 Please see SECURITY.md.
 If you find a security vulnerability, please report it responsibly.

-🤝 Contributing
-We love contributions!
-Please read CONTRIBUTING.md for style guidelines and workflow.

-📜 License
+## 📜 License
-MIT License © Adit Sharma.
-See LICENSE.
+Copyright © 2025 Adit Sharma.
+All rights reserved.

+This project and its source code are proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without prior written permission from the author.